google/link022/demo/README.md

   - The other device (such as Raspberry Pi) as the gateway.
 It provides reqiured services (dhcp, radius and gnmi client).

 ### Setup Link022 AP
-On the Link022 AP device, run the commands in this [instruction](../README.md)
+On the Link022 AP device, run the commands in this [instruction](../README.md) with the sample certificates.

 ### Setup Gateway
 On the device for gateway follow the steps below.